 Natural Infant Reflux Remedies That Actually Work

 - Healthy gut flora for baby.
 Some cases of reflux may be due to an overpopulation of bad bacteria.
 Adding in good bacteria in the form of probiotics will help to overrun the bad bacteria.
-Find a probiotic that is made especially for infants.
+Find a probiotic that is made especially for infants, like this one.
 Powdered probiotics can be given in a spoon with only a few drops of water, or can be added to pumped breast milk and given in a bottle.
 You can even apply the probiotics to your nipple and allow Baby to swallow it while breastfeeding.

 - Nurse in a more upright position.
 Often, reflux is the result of Baby drinking too much milk too fast.
 If you’re breastfeeding and have forceful let down, make sure to nurse it positions that allow Baby to have better control of how much milk they’re getting.
 Try these positions.
 Read more here.

 Sometimes moms produce an overabundance of milk.
 If you’re one of those moms, nurse Baby on one breast only per feeding.
 This allows Baby to get both the foremilk (the more watery thirst quenching milk) and the hindmilk (the more rich, fatty, nourishing milk).